Sustainable Product Development: Building a Greener Future

 Product longevity, repairability and recyclability:

-Looking at the product move through its lifecycle, we can get insights about how the product forms - raw materials, design concepts, prototypes etc –and how it ends as well, be it in a landfill, reused, or recycled.
-When adopting a sustainable perspective, it becomes crucial to explore strategies for altering a product's end-of-life scenario.
 This is because the longer a product remains functional, the more it postpones its disposal in a landfill.
-Prioritizing durability and repairability in the development process can substantially prolong the lifespan of a product, consequently reducing the energy and materials required for the replacements.
+Focusing on the durability and repairability in the development process can substantially prolong the lifespan of a product.
+This will consequently reduce the energy and materials required for the replacements.

-Prepare for upgrading, repair and recycling through accessibility, labeling, modular construction and manuals.
-Use as few joining elements as possible, avoid the unnecessary use of screws and bonding, and look for intelligent geometric solutions.
-Consider the materials used in your product - can these be recycled or reused?
-For example, materials like steel, aluminium, PET plastic, and HDPE plastic are good contenders for easy recyclability.
-Aluminium is a great material for other reasons as well.
-The metal is light and strong.
-It is resistant to corrosion and non-toxic and the extrusion process enables you to shape aluminium profiles in almost any way you want.
+For example, materials like steel, aluminum, PET plastic, and HDPE plastic are good contenders for easy recyclability.
+Aluminum is a great material for other reasons as well.
+The metal is light, strong, non-toxic and resistant to corrosion.
+Plus, the extrusion process enables you to shape aluminum profiles in almost any way you want.

 Use eco-friendly materials: